 Because of Argentina’s complicated labor laws, it’s useful to keep standard compensation and benefits in mind when negotiating a contract.
 You can then stay compliant and be in a great position to offer additional benefits to attract top talent.
 If you don’t have the time or resources to learn all the intricacies of Argentine law or administer benefits, Argentina benefit outsourcing can help keep your company growing and free up your time.

 Argentina Compensation Laws

-Argentina’s compensation laws dictate a minimum wage of 11,300 Argentine pesos (ARS) per month, which a company pays to employees 13 times a year.
+Argentina’s compensation laws dictate a minimum wage of 21,600 Argentine pesos (ARS) per month (as of March 2021), which a company pays to employees 13 times a year.
 The 13th payment is a bonus known as the Aguinaldo.
 Local law states all workers must receive this bonus — which is payable as two semiannual installments — each year.

 Employees can only work eight hours a day and 48 hours per week as part of a six-day workday, according to the Employment Contract Law No. 11, 544.
 One of Argentina’s compensation laws dictates that employees must get an additional 50% payment for overtime work during weekdays and an extra 100% on weekends and national holidays.